David J Silchman, Founder & CEO

-David holds Private Pilot, Instrument Rating, Airframe & Powerplant Mechanic, Advanced Ground Instructor and sUAS Certificates.
+David holds Private Pilot, Instrument Rating, Airframe & Powerplant Mechanic, Advanced Ground Instructor, Instrument Ground Instructor, and sUAS (Commercial Drone) Certificates.

 Founded the Nebraska Flight Center in 2003 out of the North Omaha Airport, soon moved to the Blair Municipal Airport where operations were conducted from a “portable office” since no other buildings were available.
 At the end of 2007 the NFC had to interrupt activities, and re-started by early 2014, this time from the TAC Air facilities at Eppley Airfield.